elliotfisher1/Travelling-Santa-Problem/README.md

 # The Travelling Santa Problem

-Every Christmas Eve, Santa Claus must deliver gifts to cities across the world — but with one critical constraint: **he can only travel in darkness**.
+Every Christmas Eve, Santa Claus must deliver gifts to cities across the world - but with one critical constraint: he can only travel in darkness.
 Arriving at a city while the sun is up risks being seen, so his route must be carefully timed to exploit the progression of night across time zones.

-This project frames that scenario as an optimisation problem and solves it using **Ant Colony Optimisation (ACO)** — an algorithm inspired by how real ant colonies find efficient paths through pheromone trails.
+This project frames that scenario as an optimisation problem and solves it using Ant Colony Optimisation (ACO) - an algorithm inspired by how real ant colonies find efficient paths through pheromone trails.
 Rather than simply finding the shortest route, the algorithm must balance tour distance, physical energy expenditure, and the hard constraint of arriving at every city under the cover of night.

 ---

 ## The Problem

-The classic **Travelling Salesman Problem** asks: given a list of cities, what is the shortest possible route that visits each city exactly once and returns to the start?
+The classic Travelling Salesman Problem asks: given a list of cities, what is the shortest possible route that visits each city exactly once and returns to the start?

-The **Travelling Santa Problem** adds real-world complexity:
+The Travelling Santa Problem adds real-world complexity:

-- **Darkness constraint** — Santa may only arrive at a city during its local night window (between sunset and sunrise).
+- **Darkness constraint** - Santa may only arrive at a city during its local night window (between sunset and sunrise).
 Violating this incurs a massive penalty.
-- **Physics-based cost** — the route is not just evaluated on distance.
-The algorithm models the **aerodynamic work** required to fly the sleigh, accounting for air drag, speed, and the cumulative energy of the full journey.
+- **Physics-based cost** - the route is not just evaluated on distance.
+The algorithm models the aerodynamic work required to fly the sleigh, accounting for air drag, speed, and the cumulative energy of the full journey.
-- **Time zones and scheduling** — each city has a real geographic location, timezone offset, and local sunrise/sunset times for December 24th.
+- **Time zones and scheduling** - each city has a real geographic location, timezone offset, and local sunrise/sunset times for December 24th.
 The clock advances as Santa travels, making sequencing critical.

-The goal is to find a route that visits all cities, respects every city's darkness window, and minimises the total physical work done — not just the kilometres flown.
+The goal is to find a route that visits all cities, respects every city's darkness window, and minimises the total physical work done - not just the kilometres flown.

 ---